Tour III Capability and Severity: Deeper Concepts

 Not only is there a duality between confidence interval estimation and tests, they were developed by Jerzy Neyman at the same time he was developing tests!
 The 1934 paper in the opening to this tour builds on Fisher’s fiducial intervals dated in 1930, but he’d been lecturing on it in Warsaw for a few years already.
 Providing upper and lower confidence limits shows the range of plausible values for the parameter and avoids an “ up/down” dichotomous tendency of some users of tests.
 Yet, for some reason, CIs are still often used in a dichotomous manner: rejecting μ values excluded from the interval, accepting (as plausible or the like) those included.
 There’ s the tendency, as well, to fix the confidence level at a single 1 − α , usually 0.9, 0.95, or 0.99.
 Finally, there’ s the adherence to a performance rationale: the estimation method will cover the true θ 95% of the time in a series of uses.
 We will want a much more nuanced, inferential construal of CIs.
 We take some first steps toward remedying these shortcomings by relating confidence limits to tests and to severity.

-(A) If you don’t have the book, you can find many discussions in this blog on confidence intervals (search CIs).
+(A) The proofs of Excursion 3 Tour III are here.
+You can also find many discussions in this blog on confidence intervals (search CIs).
 Of most relevance to Section 3.7 is a post Duality: Confidence intervals and the severity of tests.
 Another is Do CIs Avoid Fallacies of Tests?
 Reforming the Reformers.

 Live Exhibit (ix).
 What Should We Say When Severity Is Not Calculable?
 (SIST p.
 200)